Sun News documentary misses opportunity to present broadly accepted benefits of wind energy

-CanWEA’s global industry-first Best Practices in Community Engagement and Public Consultation recognize the right of every individual to play an active role in any new development in their area.
+CanWEA’s global industry-first Best Practices for Indigenous and Public Engagement recognize the right of every individual to play an active role in any new development in their area.
 The Best Practices were informed directly by municipal officials and community stakeholders.
 CanWEA continues to work with wind energy project developers to build on past efforts and to ensure continuous improvement.

 CanWEA and Canada’s wind energy industry welcome a fact-based debate on energy choices.
 It is regrettable the documentary does not provide balanced, expert views on a wide range of important issues impacting our environment, human health and the future of our electricity system.